TiannanSha/ada-data-story/index.md

 That means even the gdpgrowth have no significant causal effect, it's still the most important feature.

+### 3.9 Conclusion

+Although some new machine learning models can achieve very good performance in prediction, it doesn't mean that these models can do everything.
+In this paper, we can get some useful information from the feature importance.
+However, the causality should not be included into it.

+The causality in statistics is a very serious topic, because it can lead to so much misunderstanding.
+But it doesn't means that the causality should not be in our consideration.
+Causal inference is still a very popular topic, and there are some very intesting findings in this topic.

+Actually, our result is not very exact.
+Because the dataset is so imbalanced.
+And over 98% of the samples are negative.
+That means the basic method of causal inference may have bad performance in verify causality of rare events.

 ## 4. Analyzing the impact of civil war on GDP growth